xenses/jslib/docs/slideshow.md

 ```

 Things will break horribly if you don't have all these.
 There is
 no argument validation yet.

-The constructor also has optional arguments:
+There are also optional arguments:

 ```
   outline  If defined and *true*, it will be used to set the color